 Alternatively, am I a Blub programmer?

-Then I read a lot of articles that said that programming languages and new technology really dont matter: Dan McKinleys Choose Boring Technology is one of the best examples of this.
-But even looking at languages like Go, where they left features like generics out, I can see that sometimes a language just needs to work well enough to be useful.
+Then I read a lot of articles that said that programming languages and new technology really don’t matter: Dan McKinley’s Choose Boring Technology is one of the best examples of this.
 So I stopped trying to learn Lisp and Haskell and Elm and focused on old tech that was proven to work in production (Lisp technically is old tech).

 So where does that leave me?
 With my personal ranking of languages, of course.

-When learning a new language, where does it fit?
+When considering a new language, where does it fit?
 If it’s above everything else in your list, it’s probably worth learning.
+Here’s my list:

-C - have to think about every line forces efficient code
+C - having to think about every line forces efficient code.

 Java - it works everywhere.

 Python, Elm and Rust are the default language I choose for general programming, web apps and high-performance computing, respectively.
 Unless there is a goal besides “solve problems and move on,” or there’s a compelling reason to use a different language, I choose Python, Elm and Rust everytime.